rust-lang/book/second-edition/nostarch/chapter05.md

 ### Tuple Structs without Named Fields to Create Different Types

-We can also define structs that look similar to tuples, called *tuple structs*, that have the added meaning the struct name provides, but don’t have names associated with their fields, just the types of the fields.
+We can also define structs that look similar to tuples (which were discussed in Chapter 3), called *tuple structs*, that have the added meaning the struct name provides, but don’t have names associated with their fields; rather, they just have the types of the fields.
 Tuple structs are useful when you want to give the whole tuple a name and make the tuple be a different type than other tuples, but naming each field as in a regular struct would be verbose or redundant.

 To define a tuple struct you start with the `struct` keyword and the struct name followed by the types in the tuple.
 For example, here are definitions and